DerMolo/JAMLIST.FM/SETUP_GUIDE.md

 ### Step 6: Run Database Migrations in Production

 **Option A - Using Vercel Terminal:**
-1. Go to your project → Settings → General → Connect Git
+1. Go to your project, then Settings, then General, then Connect Git
 2. In deployment logs, find the deployment
 3. Run: `npx prisma migrate deploy`